 Tech Shares May Weigh On South Korea Stock Market

-(RTTNews) - The South Korea stock market has moved lower in two straight sessions, sinking more than 25 points or 1 percent along the way.
-The KOSPI now rests just shy of the 2,655-point plateau and it may remain stuck in neutral on Thursday.
+(RTTNews) - The South Korea stock market has ticked higher in two straight sessions, collecting more than a dozen points or 0.5 percent along the way.
+The KOSPI now rests just above the 2,665-point plateau and it may spin its wheel on Monday.

-The global forecast for the Asian markets is murky, with a lack of direction over the outlook for interest rates.
-The European and U.S. markets were mixed and little changed and the Asian bourses figure to follow suit.
+The global forecast for the Asian markets is cautiously optimistic on optimism over earnings, although profit taking may take hold later in the day.
+The European and U.S. markets saw mostly modest gains and the Asian bourses figure to follow that lead.

-The KOSPI finished slightly lower on Wednesday following losses from the financials, technology shares, chemical companies and oil stocks.
+The KOSPI finished slightly higher on Friday following gains from the financials. weakness from the chemicals and a mixed picture from the technology stocks.

-Among the actives, Shinhan Financial sank 0.46 percent, while KB Financial plummeted 4.12 percent, Hana Financial fell 0.36 percent, Samsung Electronics shed 0.41 percent, Samsung SDI rallied 1.27 percent, LG Electronics eased .20 percent, SK Hynix lost 0.40 percent, LG Chem declined 1.19 percent, Lotte Chemical tumbled 2.00 percent, S-Oil tanked 1.98 percent, SK Innovation retreated 1.51 percent, POSCO slid 0.45 percent, SK Telecom slumped 1.12 percent, KEPCO plunged 2.14 percent, Hyundai Mobis rose 0.21 percent, Hyundai Motor skidded 1.03 percent, Kia Motors added 0.60 percent and Naver was unchanged.
+Among the actives, Shinhan Financial jumped 1.64 percent, while KB Financial rallied 1.39 percent, Hana Financial soared 3.33 percent, Samsung Electronics shed 0.27 percent, Samsung SDI retreated 1.65 percent, LG Electronics was up 0.10 percent, Naver sank 0.74 percent, SK Hynix surged 3.13 percent, LG Chem tumbled 1.87 percent, Lotte Chemical slumped 0.84 percent, S-Oil improved 1.08 percent, SK Innovation fell 0.24 percent, POSCO dipped 0.23 percent, SK Telecom perked 0.19 percent, KEPCO spiked 2.17 percent, Hyundai Mobis climbed 1.02 percent, Hyundai Motor rose 0.21 percent and Kia Corporation dropped 0.75 percent.

-The lead from Wall Street offers little guidance as the major averages opened lower on Wednesday and spent the vast majority of the session in the red, with only a late spurt lifting the Dow and S&P barely into the green.
+The lead from Wall Street is uninspired as the major averages opened solidly higher on Friday but faded as the day progressed, with the NASDAQ finishing in the red.

-Concerns about the outlook for interest rates weighed on the markets for much of the session, with the major averages falling to their worst levels after the minutes of the Federal Reserve's latest monetary policy meeting revealed most officials remain wary of cutting interest rates "too quickly."
+The early upward move reflected an extension of the rally seen in during Thursday's session, which came on the heels of upbeat earnings news from AI darling Nvidia (NVDA).

-However, the Fed said a couple of participants pointed to downside risks to the economy associated with maintaining an overly restrictive stance for too long.
-The late-day recovery may have reflected expectations the Fed will still eventually cut interest rates.
+Buying interest waned shortly after the start of trading, however, as traders took a breather following Thursday's surge.

-Oil prices rebounded from early losses and settled higher on Wednesday as concerns about supply disruptions in the Middle East outweighed weak outlook for demand.
-West Texas Intermediate Crude oil futures for April ended higher by $0.87 or 1.1 percent at $77.91 a barrel.
+Crude oil futures settled sharply lower on Friday as concerns about the outlook for demand and the recent data showing a jump in U.S. crude inventories weighed on prices.
+West Texas Intermediate Crude oil futures for April dropped $2.12 or 2.65 percent at $76.49 a barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!